The Coastalwatch Story

 Ben Macartney - Chief Forecaster - Ben joined the Coastalwatch team in 2005 and has grown to become the lead of the forecasting team.
 On a daily basis at Coastalwatch Ben forecasts for the east coast regions of Australia including QLD, NSW and down through Victoria, and also tracks major swells for INdonesia and the South Pacific region that take in some of Australia's most favourite surfing destinations like Indonesia.

 Katie Jackson - Swell Forecaster / Meteorologist - Katie joined the Coastalwatch team as Swell Forecaster and Meteorologist after moving to Australia from the States.
-She resides in Queensland where she is currently undertaking a PhD at Griffith University on the topic of Wave Analysis in the nearshore region.
-Prior to her Australian adventures Katie has worked for the US Navy and for the biggest surf forecasting site in the US, Surfline - both as a swell forecaster and meteorologist.
+She resides in Western Australia and has undertaken a PhD at Griffith University on the topic of Wave Analysis in the nearshore region.
+Prior to her Australian adventures, Katie has worked for the US Navy and for the biggest surf forecasting site in the US, Surfline - both as a swell forecaster and meteorologist.
 Katie forecasts for Western Australia and South Australia.

 The Surf Reporting Team